 Table 9.
 Net premiums, claims and expenses by line of business - Life

 More than 99% of the insurance activity - relates to direct gross premium written both for Life and Non-Life - acquired from territory of Hungary.
+Consequently, reporting based on the distribution based on geographical areas is irrelevant.

 Insurance benefits